AtsukoCoffey/healthy-food-club/README.md

 ## Header

 My header nav toggle button was missing in the small screen size view.
-Then I found it was caused unexpected spaces around the title and the toggle button.
+Then I found it was caused by unexpected spaces around the title and the toggle button.
 It took a long time to find out what was happening though it was a good lesson to use the Google dev tool to inspect the CSS.
 I found my mistake with `Flex justify-content` was `space-around`, I meant to set `space-between`.

 Solution : Fix CSS `Flex justify-content` `space-around` to `space-between`